num0005/h2codez_docs/docs/H2Tool/Lightmapper.md

 Make sure you don't have duplicate BSPs between your tags folder in program files and your tags folder in documents.
 Duplicates will cause your lightmaps to be unusable.
 {: .warning}

+There is a 32 MB limit for the lightmap bitmap in H2V.
+If your generated bitmap is larger than this then it will be corrupted and won't work.
+{: .warning}

 ## Automatic

 Automatic doesn't support all the things possible with manual but it's a lot easier to use and is recommended for anyone that just wants to lightmap faster.